zediious/tpfz-sprinkles/content/en/docs/Other Info/ignoredupdates.md

 ## List of mods whose updates are ignored

 ```
+List of mods that will no longer ignore updates;
 .NET Script Framework
 A Good Death - Old Orc Overhaul
 A Quality World Map